 Antony, Octavius, and Lepidus approach the matter of marrying Antony and Octavia in the same strategic, manipulative way that they approach fighting Pompey.
 Enobarbus emphasizes the extreme decadence of Antony’s life in Egypt, highlighting the difference between eastern luxury and the austerity of Rome.

 Enobarbus tells Agrippa and Maecenas about Cleopatra, who has a huge barge “like a burnished throne,” made of gold with silver oars.
 He describes Cleopatra’s beauty and says she was surrounded by “pretty dimpled boys, like smiling Cupids,” and female attendants like mermaids.
 He says her boat gives off “a strange invisible perfume.”

 Enobarbus says that when Antony first saw Cleopatra, he invited her to dinner.
 She declined, though, and invited him to be her guest at dinner.
-Enobarbus says they slept together and Cleopatra bore Antony a child.
+Agrippa responds that Cleopatra even once got Caesar to "put away his sword," and that after they slept together she bore Caesar a child.
 Maecenas praises Octavia’s beauty and wisdom, but Enobarbus doubts that Antony will ever really leave Cleopatra.
 He says that “other women cloy / The appetites they feed, but she makes hungry / Where most she satisfies.”

 Enobarbus describes Cleopatra’s love as addictive and therefore dangerous: it only makes Antony want more of it.
 Cleopatra is a strong woman, as shown by her first interaction with Antony, when she makes him her dinner guest, rather than vice versa.
 Agrippa's comment about Cleopatra's affect on Caesar, in addition to being a pretty vulgar pun, establishes that Cleopatra's charms are universal: she even charmed the great Caesar.